nagrohan579/devops_training/docker-assignment/README.md

 ## Issues Faced

-- **Message Delivery Issue**: Initially, messages were only being delivered from User B to User A, but not the other way around.
-This was because the frontend was trying to access port 5000 on `localhost` inside the container, which does not work since the backend is running as a separate container.
-The fix was to set the environment variable `REACT_APP_BACKEND_HOST=backend` in the frontend containers, so they connect to the backend using the Docker service name, ensuring proper communication between containers.
+- **WebSocket Connection Issue**: Initially, browser clients couldn't connect to the WebSocket server.
+The issue was that the React frontend was trying to connect to `ws://backend:5000/ws/A` or `ws://backend:5000/ws/B`, but "backend" is a Docker service name that's only resolvable within the Docker network, not from the browser.
+The fix was to modify the WebSocket connection code in App.js to use `window.location.hostname` instead of hardcoding the backend service name.
+This ensures that when the application is accessed through localhost:3000 or localhost:3001, the WebSocket connections properly use the same hostname that the application is being accessed through (e.g., `ws://localhost:5000/ws/A`), making the connections work in the browser environment while still maintaining the containerized architecture.

 ## How to Use